Public affairs consultants use their understanding of politics and communications to offer policy advice to clients

 Training may include some in-house courses and some consultancies arrange work experience placements in outside organisations for their trainees.

-Graduates are often expected to carry out research for more experienced colleagues, which provides the opportunity to develop skills and find out more about the different areas of work available.
+As a graduate, you'll usually be expected to carry out research for more experienced colleagues, which gives you the opportunity to develop skills and find out more about the different areas of work available.

 In other organisations, training is largely on the job, learning from more experienced colleagues, usually supplemented by short, external courses covering topics such as public affairs management, parliamentary procedure and policy making.

 Organisations offering these types of courses include:

 - Parli-training - professional training for those working in public affairs.

 A Public Affairs Diploma, aimed at practitioners who want to develop their strategic public affairs and management skills in order to take on more senior roles, is offered by the Chartered Institute of Public Relations (CIPR).

 Further study at Masters level in areas such as public policy, public affairs and lobbying, corporate communication and European governance and politics is also possible.

-As a new entrant to a public affairs consultancy, you'll spend a large proportion of your time on research, monitoring and responding to requests for information.
-However, face-to-face contact with clients will come quickly.
-Initially, this is through attending meetings, briefings and conferences alongside more senior staff, and will increase as your career develops.
+To begin with, you’ll spend a large proportion of your time on research, monitoring and responding to requests for information, but will soon start to have face-to-face contact with clients.
+Initially, you’ll attend meetings, briefings and conferences alongside more senior staff while you gain experience.

-Within consultancies, there is generally a clear structure and opportunities in place for career progression.
+Consultancies generally have a clear structure and opportunities in place for career progression.
 A typical career path is from account executive to account manager, heading up a small team within the consultancy and being responsible for a group of clients.

 The next step may be to senior account manager or account director and then associate director, handling the consultancy's work for a range of clients, providing strategic advice and developing new business.
 At higher levels, the ability to develop and win new business, as well as servicing existing clients, becomes increasingly important.